bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 name              type      description
 ================  ========  =====================================================
-id                int       The ID of the bug that was updated. alias             array     The aliases of the bug that was updated, if this bug
+id                int       The ID of the bug that was updated. alias             string    The alias of the bug that was updated, if this bug
                             has any alias.
 last_change_time  datetime  The exact time that this update was done at, for
                             this bug.
 If no update was done (that is, no fields